barumau/pandunia/english/english-pandunia.md

 suffix for adjectives   : -i
 suffix for areas   : -ia
 suffix for derived nouns   : -e
-suffix for passive object  ##a : -ur
+suffix for passive object   : -ur
 suffix for person who is associated with the root   : -ir
 suffix for verbs with OVS word order   : -u
 suffix for verbs with SVO word order   : -a